 MORE THINGS THAT HAPPENED:

-— There was a brief scene with Hutch and Chantel the Nice And Wet Slut driving through Utah.
-They discussed Mormons and Chantel made a joke I didn’t understand, even upon a second viewing.
+— There was a brief scene with Hutch and Chantal the Nice And Wet Slut driving through Utah.
+They discussed Mormons and Chantal made a joke I didn’t understand, even upon a second viewing.

 — What the hell was going on in the Vegas police station?
 Some woman was yelling offscreen about shitting in someone’s mouth (always a good time), then she urinated on the floor and they had to taser her.
 Just good, clean, city living, I guess.